howerj/forth-cpu/readme.md

 	|                           Data Ouput                                          |
 	+-------------------------------------------------------------------------------+

-#### VGA Memory

-The VGA memory occupies the range 0xE000 to 0xFFFF, it can be written to (but not read from) like normal memory, except like all I/O registers the lowest bit is used for addressing, whereas in normal memory it is not.
-The lowest byte is display on the screen out of the 16-bit value.

-The value stored is treated as a [ISO 8859-1 (Latin-1)][] character (which is an extended [ASCII][] character set.

 #### iUart

 The iUart register works in conjunction with the oUart register.
 The status of